 Therefore, CLAT aspirants should have a good reading speed.

 CLAT Preparation for General Knowledge & Current Affairs

 The good or bad thing about general knowledge is that - you either have it or don’t.
 At best, you’ ll make a shaky guess.
 Guesswork will do you more harm than good when it comes to CLAT.
 So, you cannot avoid reading a newspaper regularly and maintain notes of the relevant information.
-You need to keep up with the latest events and happenings.
-You can also stick to a GK journal and take regular quizzes.
-Consistently making notes from newspapers will also help the students in getting a decent score in this part.
+Some of the tips that candidates must keep in mind while preparing for the Current Affairs & GK section of the CLAT exam include:

 CLAT Preparation for Quantitative Techniques

 You don’t need to be a math whiz to ace this section.
 So, get rid of your hatred or phobia of math.
 All you need to do is brush up on your basics.
 Identify the most relevant topics by going through the previous year's papers and practising.
 Try to learn lots of shortcut methods and tricks and focus on arithmetic maths as it governs the majority of the section.